hypriot/blog/content/post/hypriotos-barbossa-for-raspberry-pi-3.md

 device-init is a small programm that is started when your Raspberry Pi boots and it allows to customize a couple of settings.
 It takes its configuration from a file called 'device-init.yaml' which is located in the /boot directory.

-This /boot directory is basically a small FAT partition on the SD cards that contains HypriotOS.
+This /boot directory is basically a small FAT partition on the SD card that contains HypriotOS.
 It can be easily accessed from your host computer before you boot your Pi.
 You can edit the 'device-init.yaml' file directly with a text-editor or by using the flash-tool as demonstrated above.

 We are going to add more features - like adding public ssh-keys, setting the locale or timezone - to device-init step by step in the next weeks.